MaximumTrainer/MaximumTrainer_Archived/README.md

 You need Qt linguist to be able to open and generate a new language file (.qm file)

 ## TODO
-Project now going through new revisions, with plans to enhance
+Project now going through new revisions, with plans to enhance as open source interval trainer for indoor cycling & indoor rowing